KristianColville1/raza-noodles/README.md

 <br>

 ### Structure
-These are the current structure targets of the website.
+These are the structure targets of the website.
 Targets:

 - Navigation for the website
     - Menu bar.
     - Ease of access.
     - Digestible content.
 - Different web pages for content
     - Home page.
     - Food menu.
     - Contact page.
         - Contact details.
         - Map for location.
         - Reservations.
     - Gallery page showcasing food.
     - Sign in/up page.
     - Policy pages for terms, privacy and cookies.
 - Relevant sections
     - Address and location.
     - About Raza Noodles.
+    - Food menu section.
     - Opening Hours.
     - Footer with links to external pages.
 - Downloadable content
     - Food menu.

 <br>
 </details>